Supporting Renewable World via Green Hosting sales

 Renewable energy benefits more than the climate.
 For rural communities, having access to clean power positively affects lives in so many ways.
 It helps educate children, improves healthcare, opens opportunities for women and girls, boosts local economies and helps reduce the number of deaths from polluting fuel sources and dirty water.

-Some of Renewable World’s projects include:
+Some of the clean energy projects include:

 - Hydrams and other renewable technologies for delivering water to hard to reach places.
 This frees up time collecting water and allowing crops to be grown on previously barren land in dry months.